 Car Leaking Oil

-Smoke Coming from the Exhaust
+Smoke From Exhaust

-Notice A Change In Your RPMs
+Change In RPMs

-Engine is unable to Start
+Engine Won’t Start

 When you are unable to start the engine, it is one of the most clear symptoms that something is wrong.
-If this is taking place, the timing belt may be totally damaged if this is the case.
+If this is taking place, the timing belt may be damaged if this is the case.
 The starter should be audible clicking.
 But because the crankshaft is driven by the belt, the car won’t start.

 Check Engine Light